La Perouse Circuit Walk to Cape Banks

 1. Congwong Beach

-The walking track to Cape Banks and beyond starts at the signpost at the southern end of Cann Park, as per the below picture.
+The track to Cape Banks begins at the signpost at the southern end of Cann Park, as shown in the image below.

 Start of the walk

-After approximately one hundred metres, the track arrives at Congwong Beach, a beautiful southwest-facing strip of sand with great views of Botany Bay and Bare Island.
+After about 100 metres, the trail reaches Congwong Beach, a picturesque southwest-facing stretch of sand with views over Botany Bay and Bare Island.

 Congwong Beach